International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 time.
 For example, until a transfer processes has completed and been archived after an implementation-specific expiration period.
 If a request for the given `@id` has already been received *and* the same consumer sent the original message, the provider should respond with an appropriate `DataAddressMessage`.

-Once a transfer process have been created, all associated callback messages must include a `correlationId` set to the `TransferRequestMessage` `@id` value.
+Once a transfer process have been created, all associated callback messages must include a `processId` set to the `TransferRequestMessage` `@id` value.

-Providers must include a `correlationId` property in the `TransferProcessMessage` with a value set to the `@id` of the corresponding `TransferRequestMessage`.
+Providers must include a `processId` property in the `TransferProcess` with a value set to the `@id` of the corresponding `TransferRequestMessage`.

 - The `dataAddress` contains a transport-specific endpoint address for pushing the asset.
 It may include a temporary authorization token.
 - Valid states of a `TransferProcess` are `REQUESTED`, `STARTED`, `TERMINATED`, `COMPLETED`, and `SUSPENDED`.